sakloui/jorban-martysmods.github.io/index.md

 <img style="max-width: 100%" src="./assets/home-page-image.jpg"/>

 Welcome to our guide site!
-Here we host a plethora of guides that will help to illuminate you on the multifaceted features of ReShade and it's shaders!
+Here we host a large collection of guides that will help you to understand and better utilize ReShade!
 {: .text-center}